Richmond Park: Plantings and memorials

-The Jubilee Plantation, created to commemorate the Golden Jubilee of Queen Victoria, was established in 1887.
+The Jubilee Plantation was created in 1887 to commemorate the Golden Jubilee of Queen Victoria.
 Prince Charles' Spinney was planted out in 1951 with trees protected from the deer by fences, to preserve a natural habitat.
 The bluebell glade is managed to encourage native British bluebells.
 Teck Plantation, established in 1905, commemorates the Duke and Duchess of Teck, who lived at White Lodge.
 Their daughter Mary married George V. Tercentenary Plantation, in 1937, marked the 300th anniversary of the enclosure of the park.
 Victory Plantation was established in 1946 to mark the end of the Second World War.
 Queen Mother's Copse, a small triangular enclosure on the woodland hill halfway between Robin Hood Gate and Ham Gate, was established in 1980 to commemorate the 80th birthday of Queen Elizabeth The Queen Mother.

 The park lost over 1000 mature trees during the Great Storm of 1987 and the Burns' Day Storm of 1990.
 The subsequent replanting included a new plantation, Two Storms Wood, a short distance into the park from Sheen Gate.
 Some extremely old trees can also be seen inside this enclosure.

 Bone Copse, which was named in 2005, was started by the Bone family in 1988 by purchasing and planting a tree from the park authorities in memory of Bessie Bone who died in that year.
 Trees have been added annually, and in 1994 her husband Frederick Bone also died.
 The annual planting has been continued by their children.

+The park's Platinum Jubilee Woodland, marking the Platinum Jubilee of Queen Elizabeth II, was opened by Sir David Attenborough in 2023.